 Until these acts passed, referring, ordering, prescribing, and attending providers were required to obtain and maintain a National Provider Identifier (NPI), but were not required to be registered as an AHCCCS provider, but with the implementation of ROPA requirements any registrable healthcare provider who is not already registered as an active AHCCCS provider must register or be identified as an Exception non-registerable provider*, if applicable.

-As of May 27, 2021, due to the continuing public health emergency and in an effort to ensure that no members experience disruptions in care, the ROPA registration deadline has been extended to the latter of January 1, 2022 or the end of the public health emergency.
-This extension will help impacted providers:
+Due to the extended COVID-19 public health emergency, and in an effort to ensure that no members experience disruptions in care, the registration deadline for providers who refer, order, prescribe, or attend (ROPA) to Medicaid patients, but who are not registered AHCCCS providers, has been extended through the end of the COVID-19 public health emergency.

 All health care providers who refer AHCCCS members for an item or service, who order non-physician services for members, who prescribe medications to members, and who attend/certify medical necessity for services and/or who take primary responsibility for members’ medical care must be registered as AHCCCS providers or be listed as an allowed not registered Exception provider.

-In support of validation that a health care provider meets these requirements, AHCCCS publishes two listings as follows on a weekly basis:
+In support of validation that a health care provider meets these requirements, AHCCCS publishes two listings as follows on a regular basis:

 If you are a provider who refers/orders/prescribes, or acts as an attending provider for AHCCCS members, and you are not represented on either of these lists you must contact AHCCCS immediately to begin the registration or exception provider designation process.